ionic-team/ionic-site/docs/v2/api/components/show-hide-when/ShowWhen/index.md

 <h2>Description</h2>

-<p>The <code>show-when</code> attribute takes a value or expression, and only shows the element it has been added to when
+<p>The <code>show-when</code> attribute takes a string that represents a plaform or screen orientation.
-the value or expression is true.
+The element the attribute is added to will only be shown when that platform or screen orientation is active.
 Complements the <a href="../HideWhen">hide-when attribute</a>.</p>

 <h2>Directive</h2>